 - If you want a backpack that will expand to fit anything you stuff in it and you want to use it as a regular backpack as well as a cycling backpack, this is probably not your bag.

-All in all, it was a worthwhile investment for me.
-I would buy another one when this wears out.
+All in all, I like it.
+I will get another one when my current wears out.